Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Austria is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
-Austria has fully aligned its legal framework with the EU acquis communitaire as it relates to accounting and auditing.
+As a member of the European Union (EU), Austria’s accounting, auditing, and financial reporting framework is primarily governed by EU Regulations and Directives, as transposed into national legislation.
+The Austrian legal framework is aligned with the EU acquis communautaire in the areas of corporate reporting, statutory audit, and public oversight.

 Accounting Framework